Bachelor of Architecture Program

 The School of Architecture's B.Arch curriculum leverages the unparalled opportunities at Carnegie Mellon University.
 Our students graduate with a professional degree that prepares them to excel in practice—but that also launches them into key specialties within the profession.

 All students begin with a highly scripted three-year sequence of foundation courses and studios—the fundamental, core architecture education essential for every professional.
 In the fourth and fifth years, students follow a path forged by their own interests, choosing an Advanced Synthesis Option Studio (ASOS) and electives each semester.

 You might specialize: if your heart is in architectural robotics, you could take a robotics-based ASOS four semesters in a row—and university-wide supporting electives to match.
-Or you could hybridize: our students are building bizarre and beautiful niches for themselves at the crossroads of sustainability and computation, or urban design and building performance—the very combinations that will save the world a decade from now.
-Or (the options!) you could take a more traditional route, opting for studios whose work builds in complexity, until you graduate ready to design extensive, complex building systems.
+Or you could hybridize: our students are building niches for themselves at the crossroads of sustainability and computation, or urban design and building performance—the very combinations that will save the world a decade from now.
+Or you could take a more traditional route, opting for studios whose work builds in complexity, until you graduate ready to design extensive, complex building systems.

 For students seeking a non-professional degree integrating architecture with another field of study, Carnegie Mellon offers the BXA Intercollege Degree Programs.
 BXA students graduate with a Bachelor of Humanities and Arts, a Bachelor of Science and Arts, or a Bachelor of Computer Science and Arts degree.

 We provide the opportunities, the guidance, and the expertise; you provide the passion.